 The Proxy.revocable()

-method is used to create a revocable Proxy
+static method creates a revocable Proxy

 object.

-Proxy.revocable(target, handler);
+Proxy.revocable(target, handler)

 proxy